 San Juan County, Utah

-- Gov. Gary Herbert has announced all Utah public schools will remain closed until May 1.
-KUER reporter Kate Groetzinger is based in San Juan County and is following the local effects of the coronavirus there.
+- KUER reporter Kate Groetzinger and Salt Lake Tribune reporter Zak Podmore are based in San Juan County and are following the local effects of the coronavirus, including in the Navajo Nation.

 *Note: The City of Cortez, the Cortez Public Library and Southwest Health System are underwriters of KSJD.